Home > Company Profile > 2024 Kumon's Environmental Activities > Environmental Preservation with External Partners

 Forest Conservation in Brazil

-As Brazil continues to experience deforestation due to rapid agricultural and economic development, WWF Japan has initiated forest conservation activities in two important ecosystems in Brazil, the Cerrado and the Atlantic Forest, starting in 2022
+In Brazil, rapid agricultural expansion and economic development have led to ongoing deforestation.
+Since 2022, WWF Japan has conducted forest conservation activities in two important ecosystems: the Cerrado and the Atlantic Forest (Atlantic coastal forest).

 Environmental Philosophy and Environmental Policy,